The ROI of Agentic Commerce: Metrics That Matter

 Agentic Commerce ROI isn't a single metric.
 It's the sum of dozens of improvements across conversion, revenue, cost, and customer experience.

-The data is clear: well-deployed AI Commerce Layers generate 3x to 5x return on investment within the first year, with benefits accelerating in years two and three as the AI matures.
+The data is clear: well-deployed AI Commerce Layers generate meaningful return on investment, with the exact magnitude proven by each merchant's own holdout.
+Benefits accelerate in years two and three as the AI matures.

 If you've been skeptical of chatbot ROI in the past, your skepticism was justified.
 Chatbots are expensive and inflexible.
 Agentic Commerce is different.
 It learns, it compounds, and it delivers measurable revenue impact.